PDLPorters/SciPDL/README.md

 `DMG-Background.png` is the background image in the DMG

 `Apps` folder contains the `pdl [here]` and `pdl [home]` Applescript apps that go in the distribution.

+`go_pdl` is a shell script that launches an interactive PDL session that the above Applescripts use.